 “I did as instructed.
 If there’s something wrong, it’s wrong with the instructions!”

 Thankfully slavery has been abolished, but Solomon’s cry of frustration still echoes through organisations with dysfunctional systems and processes, often overwhelmed by expensive management initiatives that fail to deliver the promised improvements in productivity and long-term profitability.

-The organisation and management of the plantation slowly crushed Solomon Northup’s problem solving initiatives, because his natural curiousity exposed the arrogance and ignorance of his ‘managers’.
+The organisation and management of the plantation slowly crushed Solomon Northup’s problem solving initiatives, because his natural curiosity exposed the arrogance and ignorance of his ‘managers’.

-Perhaps modern managers complaining about inadequate ‘problem solving skills’ on the ‘shop floor’, or elsewhere, should careful what they pray for.
-Effective ‘problem solvers’ will inevitably expose management mistakes and incompetence, without fear or favour, while managing and ’empowered team’ of ‘problem solvers’ can be both stimulating and challenging!
+Perhaps modern managers complaining about inadequate ‘problem solving skills’ on the ‘shop floor’, or elsewhere, should be careful what they pray for.
+Effective ‘problem solvers’ will inevitably expose management mistakes and incompetence, without fear or favour, while managing an ’empowered team’ of ‘problem solvers’ can be both stimulating and challenging!

 If we want formal ‘Problem Solving Training’ training to be effective – we must encourage people’s natural curiousity and allow them to question our judgement, holding us to account when we make mistakes.

 There are, I believe, several reasons for the failure to deploy the available problem solving tools and techniques, which must be addressed is we want to establish a problem solving culture in our organisations.

 Firstly, we must challenge the complacency that accepts ‘failure as normal’.